Prevent anxiety and restlessness and make any trip more relaxing by maintaining your sense of balance through your yoga practice while traveling.

-Detach From Results: It’s natural to harbor dreams of perfection when you travel, because you’ve invested time, money, and effort.
-But when the inevitable mishap does occur—like missing a connecting flight, getting sick, or being stranded without a hotel reservation—yoga philosophy can help.
+It's natural to harbor dreams of perfection when you travel, because you've invested time, money, and effort.
+But when the inevitable mishap does occur—like missing a connecting flight, getting sick, or being stranded without a hotel reservation— yoga philosophy can help.

 So what would Patanjali do?
 He'd probably remember the second of the eight limbs of classical yoga, the niyamas (observances).
 Cultivating two of the niyamas in particular, Ishvara pranidhana (the practice of surrender) and samtosha (contentment), can help remind you that oftentimes, the joy is in the journey, whatever unexpected form it may take.

 You may not have the time, space, or energy for your full yoga practice, but sticking to some form of it will make you feel better.
 Try to meditate for a few minutes, and practice mostly standing yoga poses.
 As Kathy Sprague, Canyon Ranch's mind-body coordinator, reminds us: By grounding your feet, you'll automatically feel stable.